 Senator Brock is a life-long resident of Davie County.
 Burr Brock, Sr., Senator Brock’s grandfather, served in the North Carolina House of Representatives, as well as the Senate.
 He is a graduate of Davie County High School, and a member of the Farmington United Methodist Church.
 He served as the church as the Finance Committee Chairman, and has also served as the Assistant Sunday School Superintendent.
 Senator Brock is the former Chairman of the Davie County Friends of NRA, and a lifetime member of the National Rifle Association.
 He is also a member of Quail Unlimited, Ducks Unlimited, and the National Wild Turkey Federation.

-Senator Brock is married to Andrea Gentry of the Pino Community in Davie County and together have a daughter, Scarlett Hope.
+Senator Brock is married to Andrea Gentry of the Pino Community in Davie County and together have two daughters, Scarlett Hope and Stella Faith.

 The Brock for Senate Committee 160 New Hampshire Court Mocksville, NC 27028